 - International wire – Send money from your bank account outside the US.
 Your bank will charge you extra fees.

 - Debit card – Currently not available for USD to PHP transfers.
-You can add money to your balance instead using your debit card.
+However, you can add money to your balance using your debit card.

-- Your balance – Open a borderless account and add funds to instantly pay for transfers.
+- Your balance – Open a multi-currency account and add funds to instantly pay for transfers.

 Step 11: Enter your password to approve the transfer.